Juaneag/COMP90024-Assignment2-Team39/ansible/README.md

   Suggestions on code by GPT:
   1. See _/roles/couchdb/tasks/main.yaml_ second block (chmod command for container mount).
 A brief description of the conversation on comment in the _yaml_ file.
-  2. See _/roles/couchdb-cluser/tasks/main.yaml_ and _/roles/couchdb-cluser-finish/tasks/main.yaml_, add escape '\' to make shell run.
+  2. See _/roles/couchdb-cluser/tasks/main.yaml_ and _/roles/couchdb-cluser-finish/tasks/main.yaml_, change " to ' to make shell run.

 - Tried to use convert tool to convert curl command to ansible uri: https://curlconverter.com/ansible/